spkennealy/Bayify/README.md

 React was chosen for the frontend due to it's efficieny.
 The React design allows for a single page application that will update and render just the right components when the data changes.
 The Redux cycle allows for a flat state and the project was built with that normalized state in mind.
 The are separate reducers and actions for tracks, albums, playlists, artists, etc.

 ### FUTURE FEATURES
-* Search
-* Home page with suggested playlists, artists, and albums
 * Repeat track, repeat playlist/album/artist, shuffle
 * Side bar with dynamic recently played based on user
 * Additional tracks/artists/albums/playlists